animation-international/IIAA/_posts/2023-09-06-blue-planet.md

 ![image](./assets/img/posts/20230906/7.jpg)

 In the round table dialogue, the famous documentary director Agnese Fontana introduced the six-episode science fiction documentary she is shooting, "This documentary is about the development of Chinese science fiction, involving novels, movies, games, etc. During the shooting process, I met many interesting Some of them are sci-fi writers and some are technology practitioners.
-I hope Blue Planet Science Fiction Film Week can become a co-producer and help us discover more creators of sci-fi film and television.¡±
+I hope Blue Planet Science Fiction Film Week can become a co-producer and help us discover more creators of sci-fi film and television."

 ![image](./assets/img/posts/20230906/8.jpg)